flavorly/inertia-flash/README.md

 // Only available if driver is cache, otherwise session will always use the current logged user inertia_flash()->forUser($user)->append('foo', 'bar');
 ```

+# Why Inertia Flash?

+This package is intended to be used with the [InertiaJS](https://inertiajs.com/) framework.
+Inertia provides a nice way to share variables, but sometimes you might want to share data from somewhere else in your code.

+Few use cases :
+- Sharing data before a redirect ( Ex: back()->with('foo','bar') can be replicated with back()->inertia('foo','bar') )
+- Sharing data from a controller to a view without using Inertia::share()
+- Sharing data from a service directly
+- Sharing data from any point of your code before serving a request/page
+- Sharing data from a command/job to a specific user
+- Avoiding Inertia Middleware pollution with sharing session variables back and forth.
+- etc..

+If you are looking for real-time sharing this package might not be your best choice, and would recommend using [Laravel Echo](https://github.com/laravel/echo) paired together with Pusher or [Soketi](https://docs.soketi.app/).

 ## Testing